See under ‘Twill’.

 The distressed section on a pair of denim, where the fabric shows results of heavy wear.
 Often created with use of the washing technique with pumice stones on pre-washed jeans.

 This washing technique could singlehandedly represent the 1980s.
 Acid wash used pumice stones soaked with chlorine.
-This would strip off the color of the top layer of the fabric creating sharp contrasts all over the jeans, which were popularized by hard rock and metal acts.
+This would strip off the colour of the top layer of the fabric creating sharp contrasts all over the jeans, which were popularized by hard rock and metal acts in the 80s.
 Candida Laundry patented the process in 1986.

 The first major supplier of denim fabric in the United States, located in a New Hampshire factory town.
-This was the source of denim used on the first pairs of Levi’s by Jacob Davis and Levi Strauss.
-All that rests now is just an abandoned ruin of the old factory, but the legacy lives on.
+This was the source of denim used on the first pairs of jeans by Jacob Davis and Levi Strauss.

 A word borrowed from Japanese, the term describes the selective fading alongside the ridges of the seams.
 In most cases it concerns the seams on the back-yoke, back pockets, the belt loops and zip fly.